 Under the complete removal option, if the platform sites are open to fishing by California registered vessels, the socioeconomic impact on recreational fisheries likely will be minimal.
-Without the aggregation and/or production of fish around platforms, recreational fishermen will only have an incentive to fish at former platform sites if the high relief shell mounds that formed under platforms are left in place and prove to be attractive to species targeted by recreational fishermen, depending on other site selection factors, could still choose not to use these sites.
+Without the aggregation and/or production of fish around platforms, recreational fishermen will only have an incentive to fish at former platform sites if the high relief shell mounds that formed under platforms are left in place and prove to be attractive to species targeted by recreational fishermen even in the absence of the platform structure.
+However, recreational fishermen, depending on other site selection factors, could still choose not to use these sites.
 If the shell mounds are cleared and the ocean floor restored to its original condition, recreational fishermen likely will have no more incentive to fish at former platform sites than to fish at other open ocean sites.